Trust / Pharma / 2020-2021

 The trust came from more than speed.
 It came from visible layers of proof: clinical trial results, regulator review, manufacturing capability, distribution systems, safety monitoring, and repeated public explanation.
 In a normal launch, many of those layers remain backstage.
 In this case, they became the stage.

 That visibility gave Pfizer a powerful brand signal: competence under pressure.
-The company was not only associated with a product.
+The company was not merely associated with a product.
 It was associated with execution during global emergency conditions.
 That is why the case belongs in the archive.
 The brand consequence came from operational credibility becoming public.

 What Made It Mixed